 AGENCY – Wherever the word Agency appears on the plans, in any specification, or in the contract, it shall be read as, and shall mean; the Municipality Name/Project Sponsor Name, except when referenced to documents or publications.

-BOARD – Wherever the term Board or Transportation Board appears on the plans, in any specification, or in the contract, it shall be read as, and shall mean; the Transportation Board of the State of Vermont or its successor.

 CALENDAR DAY – Any day shown on the calendar, beginning and ending at midnight.

 CHANGE ORDER – A document recommended by the Engineer, signed by the Contractor and the Municipality, and approved by the Agency of Transportation authorizing changes in the plans or quantities or both, establishing the basis of payment and time adjustments for the Work affected by the changes.